Carabouille/Alarm_Clock_dawn_simulator/README.md

 I = 8 / 24 = 0,33 A

-It's a lot for a little LED COB; it can heat up to more than 100 degrees.
+It's a lot for a little LED COB !
+It can heat up to more than 100 degrees.
 With the heat sink, everything will be ok!

 If we watch the second picture we can see the other components